-And, while the answer used to be a simple “fifteen minutes on each side,” recent information shows us that is not always the case.
-How do you know when your baby has had enough to eat?
-When it’s time to switch breasts when feeding?
-Or if it’s even necessary to switch?
+One of the most common questions new mother’s ask about breastfeeding — “How long do I feed my baby on each breast?”
+While the answer used to be a simple “15 minutes on each side,” recent information says this isn’t always the case.
+Which opens the door to other questions: How do you know when your baby’s had enough to eat?
+When to switch breasts during feedings?
+Or if switching is even necessary?

 Newborn Feeding: Consistency Is Key

 You should also pay attention to your own body.
-When your breasts have released all of their milk, they become much softer to the touch.
+When your breasts have released all their milk, they become softer to the touch.
 The more you breastfeed, the easier it will be to read both your baby’s and your own body’s signs that it’s time to switch.

 Once Your Milk Supply Is Established…